AI Use Cases/Software

 How does AI optimize application security triaging for Software?

 AI triage systems analyze vulnerability findings from GitHub Advanced Security, Snyk, and Checkmarx against your actual application architecture - pulling dependency graphs, production deployment status, and customer-impact context from Datadog - to rank findings by real exploitability rather than generic CVSS scores.
 The system automatically deduplicates findings across scanners, enriches each with remediation guidance and affected service inventory, then routes only high-signal findings to engineers with pre-populated context.
-This reduces manual triage time by 70-80% while improving MTTR by 35-45% because engineers spend zero time on low-risk or duplicate alerts.
+The change engineers feel first: near-zero time spent on low-risk or duplicate alerts, with MTTR and triage-hour reduction targets modeled from your own alert volumes during scoping.

 Is our Engineering & DevOps data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and implements zero-retention policies for LLM inference - your vulnerability data, dependency graphs, and deployment metadata are processed in-memory and never stored in external model training sets.
+The system we deploy runs inside your own environment under your existing permissions, and implements zero-retention policies for AI processing - your vulnerability data, dependency graphs, and deployment metadata are processed in-memory and never stored in external model training sets.
 We support air-gapped deployments for FedRAMP and HIPAA customers, running the triage engine entirely within your AWS/GCP/Azure VPC.
-All data flows directly from your GitHub, Jira, and infrastructure systems through encrypted channels, with audit logging that satisfies GDPR and CCPA data residency requirements.
+All data flows directly from your GitHub, Jira, and infrastructure systems through encrypted channels, with audit logging designed to support your GDPR and CCPA data-handling obligations.

 What is the timeframe to deploy AI application security triaging?

-Deployment typically takes 10-14 weeks from kickoff to production triage.
+Plan for a working system inside the first 100 days.
 The process breaks into three phases: weeks 1-3 cover system architecture design and GitHub/Jira/Datadog integration setup; weeks 4-8 involve training the AI model on your historical vulnerability findings and establishing human review workflows; weeks 9-14 include staged rollout to pilot teams, accuracy validation, and full production launch.
-Most Software clients see measurable MTTR improvements and alert noise reduction within 60 days of go-live as the system begins learning your organization's risk patterns.
+A rollout like this is scoped to show measurable MTTR improvements and alert noise reduction within 60 days of go-live as the system begins learning your organization's risk patterns.

 What are the key benefits of using AI for application security triaging?